rohbot/wenet/README.md

 ### TX Side
 * Run either `python tx_picam.py` (might need sudo) or `python tx_test_images.py` on the transmitter Raspberry Pi.

+#### IMPORTANT NOTE
+While the transit code requests an output baud rate of 115200 baud from the RPi's UART, the acheived baud rate (due to clock divisors) is actually 115386.843 baud (measured using a frequency counter).
+All of the resampling within the receive chain needs to be adjusted accordingly.

 ### RX Side
 To be able to run a full receive chain, from SDR through to images, you'll need:
 * GnuRadio + libraries for whatever SDR you plan on using.